TL;DR

 - Scheduled tasks: Use OpenClaw’s agent features to run automated workflows – code review, log analysis, daily summaries.

 The self-hosted AI space is moving fast.
 Models that required a cluster a year ago now run on a single consumer GPU.
 With 24GB of VRAM, you are sitting at the sweet spot – capable enough for serious work, affordable enough for a personal setup.
-Welcome to the future of private AI.
+Just don’t fall for the hype.
+Pick MoE models, format your data well, and skip the domain-specific models.
+The generalists win.